fabiankaegy/wp-admin-redesign-exploration/docs/core-styles-forking.md

-npm run sync:to-core -- --diff                 # Show diffs of changes npm run sync:to-core -- --changed-only         # Only copy modified files npm run sync:to-core -- --branch feature-name  # Create branch in core first
+npm run sync:to-core -- --diff                 # Show diffs of changes npm run sync:to-core -- --changed-only         # Only copy modified files npm run sync:to-core -- --branch feature-name  # Create branch in core first npm run sync:to-core -- --include-new          # Also copy new files not yet in core npm run sync:to-core -- --include-deleted      # Also delete files removed from plugin
 ```

+#### `sync:status`

+The status command reports on:
+- Modified files in core since last sync
+- New files in core not yet in the mapping
+- Deleted files in core that are still in the mapping
+- New files in the plugin not yet in the mapping
+- Missing files in the plugin (in mapping but deleted locally)

 ## Development Workflow